-The Wabash English department has a broad and diverse curriculum designed to prepare students for a range of academic and professional careers — law, teaching, business, the arts, and communications — as well as for the pleasures of life-long learning.
+The English Department has a broad and diverse curriculum designed to prepare students for a range of academic and professional careers — law, teaching, business, the arts, and communications — as well as for the pleasures of life-long learning.
 Majors may choose from two tracks — literature or creative writing.
-Literature English classes cover a range of literary periods and approaches and introduce canonical and non-canonical texts.
-Creative writing English classes introduce students to the major genres through small and intensive workshops.
-For specific English course offerings, check out our curriculum.
+Literature courses cover a range of literary periods and approaches and introduce canonical and non-canonical texts.
+Creative writing classes introduce students to the major genres through small and intensive workshops.

-Wabash College English majors learn the value of close reading, accomplished writing, and literary and cultural analysis.
-Department faculty and staff foster an open classroom environment to encourage exploration and discussion of critical topics and methods within the field.
-In this way, students come to see the role imagination and the creative use of language play in helping us better understand the world and ourselves.
+Students learn the value of close reading, accomplished writing, and literary and cultural analysis.
+They come to see the role imagination and the creative use of language play in helping us better understand the world and ourselves.

 Strong writing skills are a valuable asset in any career.
-Recent Wabash graduates have pursued many careers for an English major: Value Asset Management, HS Teacher, Researcher, Pastor, Attorney, Professor, Insurance Vice President, Client Operations Specialist/Project Mgr., Librarian, Cardiac Specialist, CEO Marketing, Sales Engineering Manager, Navy Lieutenant, Television Producer, Institutional Stock Broker, Sports Entertainment, Funeral Director, IT Business Analyst, Medical Equipment Sales.
+Recent Wabash English majors have pursued careers in: Value Asset Management, HS Teacher, Researcher, Pastor, Attorney, Professor, Insurance Vice President, Client Operations Specialist/Project Mgr., Librarian, Cardiac Specialist, CEO Marketing, Sales Engineering Manager, Navy Lieutenant, Television Producer, Institutional Stock Broker, Sports Entertainment, Funeral Director, IT Business Analyst, Medical Equipment Sales.